-Bemused and dismayed, I was pleased to meet the lady nevertheless, and I found myself liking her style and her irreverent attitude, her wild mane of hair and jubilant upraised arms, the flowing gypsy skirts and even those eloquent bare toes.
+Dismayed, I was pleased to meet the lady nevertheless.
+I found myself liking her style and her irreverent attitude, her wild hair and jubilant, upraised arms, her flowing gypsy skirts, and even those eloquent bare toes.

-My joyous friend is maiden, mother and crone, all rolled into one wise, independent and passionate spirit.
-She's an adventuress, someone who loves life and the journey, is happy with who she is, and where she is going, and she knows how to live in the moment.
-She likes making her own way through the woods, and she doesn't mind going alone, although kindred spirits are always good to potter along with.
+My jubilant friend is maiden, mother and crone, all three rolled into one wise, independent and passionate spirit.
+She's an adventuress, someone who loves life and the journey, is happy with who she is and where she is going.
+She knows how to live in the moment.
+She likes making her own way through the woods, and she doesn't mind going alone, although she does like having kindred spirits to travel along with.

-It would be lovely to get an "I am perfectly enough" movement going.
 Feel free to grab this graphic, or the smaller version in my sidebar.
 Right click on the image, assign it a name and save it to your hard drive.
-Post it somewhere if you wish, on your desktop or online or both.
-If online, could you please link back here?
+Post it somewhere if you wish, on your desktop, online or both, but do link back here if you do.